Weston family wakes up to find 8-foot gator floating in swimming pool - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 WESTON, FLA.
 (WSVN) - - A Weston family woke up to find a sneaky intruder in their swimming pool.
 Now they are talking about the scaly surprise.

-Speaking with 7News on Thursday, Sebastian Gomez said he and his family found an alligator in their backyard, Monday morning.
+Speaking with 7News on Thursday, Sebastian Gomez said he and his family found an alligator in their backyard.

-Gomez said his father woke him up alerting him about the reptile.
+Gomez said his father woke him up alerting him about the reptile, Monday morning.

 “I thought he was joking, and then, when I came out to see, it was a huge gator there in the pool,” said Gomez